-A website blueprint was similar to a blueprint of a building, it’s a set of plans that allow the builder to easily construct the website while limiting the unforeseen obstacles that could arise if one doesn’t think through the website build prior to getting started.
-Your website blueprint should contain given below:
+A website SRS was similar to an SRS of a building; it’s a set of plans that allow the builder to easily construct the site while limiting the unforeseen obstacles that could arise if one doesn’t think through the website build before getting started.
+Your site SRS should contain given below:

 As much information about your website as possible.

-Plans for every page within your website.
-From the About us page to your every major information pages, all should be flushed out in detail so that the builder can simply plug-in the information during the build.
+The plan for every page on your website, from the about us page to your every major information pages, all should be flushed out in detail so that the developer can merely plug-in the information during the build.

 All websites will contain three critical pieces.
-Each piece works together with the other two pieces in order to create a seamless web experience for the reader.
-The three main pieces that must be worked through for every page within your website are:
+Each piece works together with the two other parts to create a seamless web experience for the reader.
+The three main sections that must be worked through for every page within your website are:

-Architecture: The Architecture of a web page or website is similar to the bone structure in the body.
+Architecture: The Architecture of a web page or site is similar to the bone structure in the body.
 It forms the overall shape of the website.

 Design: The Design of the website is similar to the skin of the body.
-It’s the outward appearance that the website displays to others.
+It’s the outward appearance that the site displays to others.

-A beta usually means that a website or application has had all of the major known issues fixed but has not been tested enough for an official release.
+A beta usually means that a website or application has had all the significant known issues fixed but has not been tested enough for an official release.

-The main purpose of a beta is to provide a fully functioning demo of a website or application.
+The primary purpose of a beta is to provide a fully functioning demo of a website or application.
 This second-round of feedback means the technical team can:

-Inevitably clients are going to need to work on the product we build them.
+Inevitably clients need to work on the product we built for them.
 Changing text, images, publishing news/events, creating/editing/removing pages are all things our clients need to do at their leisure.
-At this important phase of the project, we are almost ready to launch, but we want to make sure that our clients understand their software and can work with it at full speed.
+At this important phase of the project, we are almost ready to launch, but we want to make sure that our clients understand their software and can work on it easily.

-Closure of the task or project will contain handing over the deliverables to your valuable customer and pass the documentation to the business, canceling supplier contracts, releasing staff and equipment, and informing stakeholders of the closure of the project.
+Closure of the task or project will be containing handing over the deliverable to your valuable customer and pass the documentation to the business, canceling supplier contracts, releasing staff and equipment, and informing stakeholders for the closure of the project.

-After the project becoming closed, a Post Implementation Review is completed to determine the success of the project and identify the lessons learned.
+After the project closed, a post implementation review taken to determine the success of the project and identify the errors.